-- 1. transmitting video in addition to audio: in this case we expect a sensible increase of the UDP lost packets since audio and video compete for the bandwidth on the H323 connections; however it is not clear in advance how this competition takes place practically and what are the repercussions on the audio quality (and therefore on recognizers' performance); - 2. using low-bandwidth internet devices (like modem): in this case, very common for real users using home computers, we would like to explore how the bandwidth limitations affects audio and system usability.
+Transmission of video in addition to audio through the video-conferencing communication channel: in this case we expect a substantial increase in UDP packet-loss rates due to audio and video competing for the network bandwidth over the H323 connections.
+It is not clear, however, how this competition takes place in practice and what are the resulting repercussions on the audio quality (and consequently on the recognizers' performance).